kdahlhaus/Pedal-Plane-Avionics/README.md

 * [P-51 Sounds for the Flight Gear Simulator](https://github.com/onox/p51d/tree/master/Sounds) TODO: These could actually be distributed as sample sounds.
+* [Gee-Bee Sounds for the Flight Gear Simulator](https://github.com/FGMEMBERS/Gee-Bee/tree/master/Sounds) TODO: These could also be distrubuted as sample sounds.
 * [IL-2 1946 B-17 Mission](https://www.youtube.com/watch?v=CHPc3t4F1Kk) This is good for radio chatter.